 “The trick is to be bored with a specific book, rather than with the act of reading.”

-So for 2015, I won’t have any defined resolutions.
+So for the next year, I won’t have any defined resolutions.
 I’ll continue along with the philosophy of chasing those things that are passions, seeing where it will take me, and believing, like one of my favorite bands Weezer newest album title, Everything will be alright in the end.

 Wherever that leads, I’m sure it will all work out.